namhyung/uftrace/doc/uftrace-report.md

 :   Trace kernel functions as well as user functions.
 Only kernel functions inside user functions will be shown.

 --kernel-full
 :   Show all kernel functions called outside of user functions.
+Implies \--kernel option.

 EXAMPLE